tim50687/What_I_Learned/computer_networking/NetworkArchitrcture.md

 1. **Manageable Components**: It breaks down the network design into smaller, more manageable parts.
 Each layer addresses a specific aspect of the network functionality.
 2. **Modularity**: This approach allows for modularity in design.
 If a `new service` or functionality needs to be added, it might only require changes at a specific layer, without altering the entire system.

+> Unfortunately, the OSI model hide information, which will lead to the performance issue.

 ### Conclusion
 Abstraction and layering are fundamental in network design, simplifying complex systems and making them manageable and scalable.
 By abstracting details and layering functionalities, network systems become easier to develop, maintain, and upgrade.
 This approach allows network designers to focus on one layer's functionality at a time, leveraging the capabilities provided by the lower layers.